 Key players: Luka Modric, Ivan Rakitic, Ivan Perisic and Danijel Subasic

 The resilience and grit of the Croats is something worth of fairy-tale stories should the team go on to lift the world cup on Sunday.
 Coming back from being a goal down in all three of their knockout matches, and winning two back-to-back penalty shootouts is not a piece of cake.
 Luka Modric stands out as the best performer of Croatia in the tournament.
 After winning a third straight Champions League trophy for his club, he has translated his club-level form for his national side as well.
 Tipped heavily to win the Golden Ball award of the tournament, the Croatian captain will give his all on Sunday to lift the first world cup for his nation.

-While Modric has soaked up all the limelight, Rakitic, on the other hand, has taken up the role of being a finisher for his team, slotting him both the decisive penalties in the tiebreakers.
+While Modric has soaked up all the limelight, Rakitic, on the other hand, has taken up the role of being a finisher for his team, slotting home both the decisive penalties in the tiebreakers.
 He has unlocked the midfield when Modric has not been able to do so.
 Perisic was marvelous against England in the semifinal, scoring the equalizer, assisting the winner and hitting the bar once.
-Mandzukic scored two goals till now and will be on the look for scoring the winner on Sunday as well.
-Finally, when all hope seems to be lost, their final man, the one under the goalpost, Subasic has saved the ship from sinking.
+Mandzukic has scored two goals till now and will be on the look for scoring the winner on Sunday as well.
+Finally, when all hope seems to be lost, their final man, the one under the goalpost, Subasic has saved the ship from sinking numerous times in this tournament.
 Croatia will look forward to his saves for one last time at the world cup final.

 Fatigue may become a deciding factor for the Croats since they have played for 120 minutes in all their knockout matches.
 Their defenders will have the tiring job of holding on to the onslaught from French midfielders.
 However, once Modric and Rakitic find a way, it will be very tough to stop the Croats from scoring.